WHY I TEACH

 that trait, build on it and see the value in their path!

-persona–they want to sort it out in more isolated
+persona–they sorted it out in more isolated

 learning spaces.
 Through years of teaching I have noticed that a student who would pose questions

-after class does not necessarily mean inattention.
+after class didn't necessarily mean inattention.

-lingers with queries can and do send alert signals:
+lingers with queries did send alert signals:

 their cohort as help to form answers may be

-Brad Wason during a crit; VisComm II, Spring 2012.
-We were fortunate to have Brad teach for DCAD for a number of semesters.
-A graduate of the College in 2003, Brad is currently the Director of Brand Development for Capitol One in New York City.
+Bradford Wason during a crit; VisComm II, Spring 2012.
+We were fortunate to have Bradford teach for DCAD for a number of semesters.
+A graduate of the College in 2003, Mr. Wason is currently the Director of Brand Development for Capitol One in New York City.
 Zach Hartzell; foreground shares a moment with Ed Cunicelli who made this photograph.
-Zach keeps
+Zach keeps very busy with photo and video projects, some of his notable recent work has been for Martin Guitars.

 He is a fine designer in his own right.